Training Evaluation Forms

 What are the 3 Types of Feedback?

 In general, there are three main types of feedback with different underlying goals.
-The goal of feedback could either be appreciation, evaluation, or coaching.
+The goal of feedback could either be appreciation, evaluation, or workplace coaching.

-The goal of appreciation is to motivate them on receiving feedback.
+• Feedback of appreciation – The goal of appreciation is to motivate them to receive feedback.
 More than providing feedback, it focuses on building and nurturing relationships, particularly in a workplace setting.
 Often, people who say they don’t receive enough feedback are simply looking for appreciation, not advice.

-This provides the recipient of the feedback a view of where he or she stands against a certain set of standards or values.
+• Feedback of evaluation – This provides the recipient of the feedback a view of where he or she stands against a certain set of standards or values.
 A rating or ranking system is typically used to aid in measuring performance and compliance.
 Evaluation feedback helps in aligning expectations and planning next steps.

-This feedback is usually given when an individual is facing apparent challenges that affect his or her performance or when coaching is requested.
+• Feedback of coaching – This feedback is usually given when an individual is facing apparent challenges that affect his or her performance or when coaching is requested.
 The main goal of coaching is learning and growth.

 What are the 5 Criteria Used for Training Evaluation?